BitcoinDesign/Guide/guide/payments/coin-selection.md

 # Coin selection

-Coin selection is the process of choosing which [UTXOs](https://hackmd.io/glossary#utxo) (or “coins”) to fund a bitcoin transaction with (inputs[^1]) when making an on-chain payment.
-Since your wallet contains multiple coins to arrive at a balance, these are retrieved by an algorithm to fulfill the payment amount for outgoing transactions.
+Coin selection is the process of choosing which [UTXOs](https://bitcoin.design/guide/glossary/#unspent-transaction-output-utxo) (or “coins”) to fund a Bitcoin transaction with (inputs[^1]) when making an on-chain payment.
+Since a wallet contains multiple coins to arrive at a balance, these are retrieved by an algorithm to fulfill the payment amount for outgoing transactions.

 There are two types of coin selection strategies that are used in Bitcoin applications:
 1. **Automatic Coin Selection** (wallet is delegated to control coin selection on behalf of user)